STATEMENT FROM TRUST CEO JOHN WILBRAHAM,

 Both the Maternity Unit and I are passionate about promoting a healthy pregnancy, a positive birth experience, and a confident start to parenthood.

 Our packages range from one-off top-up appointments to total antenatal and postnatal care from 6 weeks of pregnancy up to 6 weeks after birth.

 We look forward to meeting and supporting you and your families through your exciting journey.

 This deluxe package includes approximately 10 antenatal appointments with myself, arranged at your convenience to assess you and your baby’s health and wellbeing.
 Your first appointment is to share information, discuss and plan your pregnancy journey by discussing the options you have.
 Alongside these appointments, we advise you have a dating scan and combined screening blood tests which are taken between 9 and 13+6 weeks with an anomaly scan at around 18-20 weeks.

 This package is devised for after you have had your baby and starts the day after you leave hospital or if you have had a homebirth the day after your birth.
 The package consists of 5 visits lasting about an hour long.
 They can be taken at your convenience, providing you and your partner with support and guidance through the early days, assist with breastfeeding, if required, and carry out health assessments of you and your baby.
 If after 5 visits you require extra support, additional appointments can be arranged.

 The midwives facilitate a Home Birth Support Group providing support and information for women considering a home birth.
 Couples who have had a homebirth are invited to the group to share their birth experience.

-If you are interested in sharing your homebirth story either at the group or through the website please contact the Midwifery Team Manager on 01625 663044.
+If you are interested in sharing your homebirth story either at the group or through the website please contact the Midwifery Team on 01625 661145 or 01625 661151.

 The group practice midwife may also be able to loan a waterbirth pool for homebirth to further enhance a woman’s choice for coping in labour.